 - Rainbow Six started stocking prototypes of this weapon in the third game's Iron Wrath expansion pack.
 In the Vegas subseries, both Jung and Walter use suppressed MP7A1's when the player tells them to go silent.

-- Snake can acquire an MP7 in Metal Gear Solid 4: Guns of the Patriots; it seems to be the standard SMG of the PMCs he goes up against, but it's overall inferior to the P90 due to the much smaller magazine capacity (only loads 20-round mags), hard to acquire ammunition (the PMCs only really use it in one section of Act 2, while you fight FROGs at least once per Act and only a handful of them across the game are not using the P90) and a lack of customization (it gets a unique red dot sight or the ACOG, where the P90 can use pretty much everything the M4 Custom can, except the grenade launcher or shotgun).
+- Snake can acquire an MP7 in Metal Gear Solid 4: Guns of the Patriots; it seems to be the standard SMG of the PMCs he goes up against, but it's overall inferior to the P90 due to the much smaller magazine capacity (only loads 20-round mags), hard to acquire ammunition (the PMCs only really use it in one section of Act 2, while you fight FROGs at least once per Act and only a handful of them across the game are not using the P90) and a lack of customization (its only options are a unique read: red dot sight or the ACOG, where the P90 can use pretty much everything the M4 Custom can, except the grenade launcher or shotgun).

 - Used by the eponymous team in one episode of Stargate SG-1, during an undercover operation on Earth; it's smaller and much more concealable than their standard P90s.